Welcome to our gallery featuring the refreshing Linear House, a home crafted by Patkau Architects.

 Here’s a bathroom within the home, showcasing the innovative layering of the structure at its most complex.
 The interplay between steel, natural wood, concrete, and glass can be opened so that even a shower feels like it’s taking place outdoors.

-Even the master bedroom can be opened completely to nature, with the hardwood flooring spanning a blurred gap between the bed and the surrounding tree line.
+Even the primary bedroom can be opened completely to nature, with the hardwood flooring spanning a blurred gap between the bed and the surrounding tree line.
 With the glowing acrylic wall inserts above, the image of indoor comfort appearing outdoors is strengthened.

 With abundant storage built-in, the complex dynamic between acrylic wall panels and rich hardwood flooring features utility and beauty in equal measure.